 The learning segment in Cycle 2 may include both synchronous and asynchronous instruction.
 However, the video clips for Steps 2 and 4 must come from synchronous segments that include candidate and student interaction.
-A candidate must teach a minimum of 3 students in Cycle 2 through the learning segment.
+A candidate must teach a minimum of 3 students in Cycle 2 through the learning segment in order to have three levels of performance: approaching, meeting, and exceeding expectations.
 If only 3 students are engaged, their responses must represent the range of responses across the class.